Radu-Nicolae/babel-sep/README.md

 These two commands will represent our two-step process in running the coverage.

 The `run` command takes one argument, `--omit`, which is used to specify which files to omit from the coverage report and another argument `-m pytest` to run the tests using the pytest module.
-We are using pytest to run the tests that generate the coverage for the project, because it is the testing framework used by the project itself.
+We are using pytest to run the tests that generate the coverage for the project.
+Pytest is also the testing framework used by the project itself.

 **IMPORTANT**: We omit the files in the `sep_coverage/` package and the `tests/` directory from the coverage report.
 This is because the sep_coverage package is our own coverage tool, and the tests directory contains are not of interest for the purposes of coverage, _as the tests themselves generate the coverage_.
 We are only interested in the coverage of the `babel` package.